BloodAxe/Kaggle-2024-CryoET/README.md

 ## Models

 - Bigger models
-- Stride 4 only
+- Stride 4 only - It seems that it is worse than using strides 4 & 2
-- Stride 2 only
+- Stride 2 only - It seems that it is worse than using strides 4 & 2
 - DynUnet

 ## Training